 Malaria and malarial prophylaxis for Kilimanjaro

-When beginning a course of anti-malarials for Tanzania, it is very important to begin taking them before you go; that way the drug is established in your system by the time you set foot on Tanzanian soil and it will give you a chance to see if the drug is going to cause a reaction or allergy.
+When beginning a course of anti-malarials for Tanzania, it is very important to begin taking them before you go.
+That way the drug is established in your system by the time you set foot on Tanzanian soil.
+What’s more, it also gives you a chance to see if the drug is going to cause a reaction or allergy.
 Once started, complete the full course, which usually runs for several weeks after you return home.

 Of course the best way to combat malaria is not to get bitten at all.
 A repellent with 30% Diethyltoluamide (DEET) worn in the evenings when the malarial anopheles mosquito is active should be effective in preventing bites.
 Some use it during the day too, when the mosquitoes that carry yellow and dengue fevers are active.
 Alternatively, you could just keep covered up with long sleeve shirts and long trousers, sleep under a mosquito net and burn mosquito coils; these are available within Tanzania.